 Our last sunset in Moab from the balcony of our hotel room.

 Our next scheduled stop was Salt Lake City.
 When we got to our hotel, there were lots of people milling and lounging around outside.
 Turns out we were right next to a homeless shelter and an abandoned train depot.
 We went out that night for dinner and there was such a concentrated population of homeless people that we really didn't feel safe.
 So much so, that we left the next day without seeing anything.
 John did some reading when we got home and found out that it really is a serious problem there.
+Our last stop in the Canyonlands is the Buck Canyon Overlook.
+Also an amazing view.
+In the early 19th century, this was all grazing land.
+Free range cows!
+Seriously.
+There was also mining going on here but now, the National Park System is in control and they are keeping it safe for all of us.

 So for the first time in our travels, we were far from home with no plans and no place to stay.
 We decided to go home but we couldn't make it there in one day so we headed to Ft.
 Collins, Colorado.
 I was able to book a room on line.
 Meanwhile, the drive was amazing!
 This is the Echo Reservoir in Utah before we crossed into Wyoming.
 It was gorgeous!